Every New Year brings a fresh start. We can clean the slate, set new goals, and focus on new tasks. So what are your business New Year’s resolutions?

 Problems beget problems when it comes to data.
 If you dive into a data audit, you’ll find many errors within your database.
 It’s just a natural part of data collection.
-If you don’t document the types of data issues that you see, they’ll quickly be forgotten after more arise.
+If you don’t document the types of data issues you see, they’ll quickly be forgotten after more arise.

 When you notice amiss something in your data, write it down.
 Document it.
-In doing so, you’ll give yourself a leg up later down the line, when it comes time to fix issues and optimize data collection strategies to improve quality.
+In doing so, you’ll give yourself a leg up later down the line when it comes time to fix issues and optimize data collection strategies to improve quality.

-Document where your data is stored, including different cloud solutions, CRM platforms, and backups.
+Document where your data is stored, including cloud solutions, CRM platforms, and backups.
 Document the processes that you use to enter or update data into your system, including bulk .CSV imports between platforms.
 Document how marketing, sales, and customer support teams pull data from your systems and utilize it within their work.

 Using Insycle's Health Assessment to Aid Documentation

 Often companies create documentation, but due to the breadth of knowledge required and technicality of the instructions — it doesn't always translate to others the way they would have hoped.
 Sometimes identifying what needs to be done to fix a specific data issue can be difficult for anyone who is not familiar with the involved systems.